 - Complete TEACH Grant Entrance Counseling (must be completed each year the TEACH grant is received)

 - Sign a TEACH Grant Agreement to Serve or Repay (New Agreement must be completed each year the TEACH grant is received)

 If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed (paid to you or on your behalf).

 Cal Grants are offered by the State of California to residents of California who qualify as FAFSA applicants or as CADAA applicants who meet AB 540 requirements..
-The California Student Aid Commission (CSAC) determines eligibility for grants, which are based on academic achievement and financial need.
+The California Student Aid Commission (CSAC) determines initial eligibility for grants, which are based on academic achievement and financial need.
 Students must meet GPA requirements and family income and asset requirements.
 The campus must verify the student meets the eligibility requirements to finalize their award.
 This includes, but is not limited to, meeting Cal Grant income and asset ceilings, having sufficient financial need (which changes depending on living on-campus versus off-campus or at-home), meeting satisfactory academic progress requirements, and enrollment in an eligible program.
-If the student is eligible for a Cal Grant and a different institution is listed on their award notification, the student must submit a Grant Record Change form (G-10).
+If the student is eligible for a Cal Grant, but a different institution is listed on their award notification, the student must submit a Grant Record Change form (G-10).
 If the student is eligible for a Cal Grant at UC Merced, the award will transfer and the student will receive an updated communication from CSAC.